Paul Janish: 2016

 Janish signed another minor league deal with the Orioles on December 29, 2015.
 On May 7, 2016, Janish was recalled from the minors to replace T. J. McFarland.
 At the time he was hitting .329 with two doubles for the Triple-A Norfolk Tides.
 Janish played in fourteen games and batted .194 before he was ourighted to the minors on June 21.
 He was recalled on September 15, but did not play for the rest of the season.
 The Orioles designated Janish for assignment on October 7.

 2017

 On February 25, 2017, Janish signed a minor league contract with the Baltimore Orioles.
 He was brought up to the Orioles on May 21 when Ryan Flaherty was placed on the disabled list.
 He had his contract purchased again on June 19 when J. J. Hardy was placed on the disabled list.

 Retirement

 He accepted an assistant coach position with his alma mater Rice University on August 11.
 He explained his decision by stating, "Relative to the industry, I’m getting old, man."
 He will work primarily with the Owls’ infielders.
 He had originally planned to retire when the season concluded but decided to end his playing career when he requested and received his release from the Orioles on August 21.

+Coaching career

 Janish was named the new director of player development for the Chicago White Sox on November 2, 2023.